- Barajar

 To identify growth and profit generators and put it at the center of the activities

 To retain current customers is necessary to generate locality in them to achieve their retention.
 The current services must be checked in order to guarantee their performance and maintain it.
+Marketing also can be focus on achieving new customers through acquisition.
+New services can be created applying an innovative view in the business. |

 What’s behind the four Ps of the marketing mix?